echojs-ecosystem/echojs-core/apps/docs/src/content/guides/authentication.md

 > without threat modeling.
 Prefer **httpOnly** cookies set by your backend for
 > primary session credentials.

+Place session module in **`entities/session/`** — imported by guards, shell widgets, and API layers.

 ## Login and logout

 ```ts